Handbook home

 Intended learning outcomes

-Students who successfully complete this subject should be able to:
+On completion of this subject, students should be able to:

-- Reflect critically on the complexities of periodization in History;
+- Reflect critically on the complexities of periodization in History

 Generic skills

-- Use of online and text-based sources
+- Use online and text-based sources

-- Development of academic referencing and integrity.
+- Develop academic referencing and integrity.